 This ensures that the Mender Client will only connect to a verified server, and no man-in-the-middle attack is possible.

-Each Device has a unique public and private RSA, ECDSA or ED25519 key.
-You can generate this offline and provision it with the Device storage, otherwise the Mender Client will automatically generate an RSA key pair with a default length of 3072 bits when it launches for the first time.
+Each Device has a unique RSA or Elliptic Curve (P-256 or Ed25519) key pair (public and private key).
+You can generate this offline and provision it with the Device storage, otherwise the Mender Client will automatically generate an Ed25519 key pair when it launches for the first time.
 Once generated, private key cannot be changed or retrieved by means of API calls.
 If you decide to re-generate the keys on the Device, it will require going through the authorization process again.
-The client passes the public key in authorization requests to the server and you can see the public key of a Device in the Mender UI.
+The Client passes the public key in authorization requests to the server and you can see the public key of a Device in the Mender UI.

 You can find more information in the Device authentication and Preauthorizing devices sections.